krivard/codalab-worksheets-wiki/Execution.md

         cl run 'th' --request-docker-image codalab/torch:1.1

-## Hardware specs

-On the `worksheets.codalab.org` CodaLab server, the workers are on Windows Azure, and currently, each machine has 4 cores and 14GB of memory (but this could change).
-You can always find out the exact specs by executing the command:

-    cl run 'cat /proc/cpuinfo; free; df'

 ## Running jobs that use GPUs

 CodaLab has publicly available GPUs!
 To use them, you'll need to 1) include the